omerahmed41/Frontend-next_js_docker_k82/README.md

-Certainly!
-Here's a README file for your Next.js project based on the information provided above:

----

 # Hello-Next

 A Next.js application showcasing tests, scenarios, and overviews for devbench and testbench data.
 This application provides data-driven insights using tables and descriptive statistics sourced from JSON files.